zapzor/landing-page/README.md

 Landing-page project built with HTML and CSS.
+WIP

+Can be accessed at: https://zapzor.github.io/landing-page/